s10boi/dynamic_hypno_generator/README.md

 Also note that the program will automatically update the audio if you change the text file while it is running, so you can edit the lines in real-time.

 You can specify a different text file by passing the `-t <text_filepath>` argument when running the program.
+See the [Running the Program](#running-the-program) section for details on how to do this.

 ### Config File
 The config file is a JSON file that contains various settings for the audio generation.
 By default, it is located in `config.json` in the project root, and contains all the default settings.
 The following options are available: